 If you have a one-person business, this might not seem important now, but if your business ever grows, you’ll want consistency.
 Try one of the following traditional formats:

 Whatever you choose now, it will be easier for customers down the line to know how to contact you and your employees if you stick with it.

 Step 3: Create your email account.

 How this step works will vary depending on the web hosting provider you use.
-Check the support articles on your provider’s website for step-by-step instructions.
-If your hosting is with HostGator, then you can watch a video tutorial on how to create an email address here, or follow a few simple instructions:
+If you don’t have HostGator, check the support articles on your provider’s website for step-by-step instructions.

 - Sign into your cPanel account.